dannagle/mortgagecalc/README.md

 Mortgage Calculator Tutorial
 =========

-This is the example source code from the [Net Magazine][netmag] article and [FITC][fitc] presentation, both titled "Groundwork for a Modern Web UI".
+This is the example source code from the [Net Magazine][netmag] article and [FITC][fitcpresentation] presentation, both titled "Groundwork for a Modern Web UI".

 ![Mortgage Calc](https://raw.githubusercontent.com/dannagle/mortgagecalc/master/mortgage_calc_finished.png)